wesleysee/dynamix/README.md

 - Improved operability, no more accidental cancellations or wrong button clicking.
 - Fully compatible with unRAID OS v5.0.

-Dynamix webGui completely replaces the stock unRAID GUI which comes with version 5.0 or the enhanced Limetech webGui on github, do **not** use Dynamix webGui on any earlier versions - including the earlier RC candidates of unRAID.
+Dynamix webGui completely replaces the stock unRAID GUI which comes with version 5.0 or the enhanced Limetech webGui on github.

+Do **not** use Dynamix webGui on any earlier versions - including the earlier RC candidates of unRAID.

 Do **not** run Dynamix in conjunction with the Limetech enhanced webGui, these are not compatible.